therapeutic benefits and drawbacks

 4. Duration of Treatment: The length of psychotherapy treatment varies for each individual.
 It could last for a few weeks to several months or even years, depending on the goals and progress.

-See also Pros and Cons of Interpersonal Therapy
+See also Pros and Cons of Being a Nail Tech

 Financial Implications Overview